Peroneal Tendonitis Treatment in Dallas, Frisco, Prosper, and Wylie, Texas

 What Does Peroneal Tendonitis Pain Feel Like?

-It’s important to understand how to differentiate between peroneal tendonitis and another similar condition.
+It’s important to understand how to differentiate between peroneal tendonitis and other similar conditions.
 Most patients describe peroneal tendonitis pain as sharp and aching sensations along the length of the tendons.
 You may also feel pain on the outside of the foot or near the ankle.

 Generally, the pain will worsen with activity or while running.
 However, if the pain persists while simply standing without bearing weight, you might have a fifth metatarsal fracture.
 We recommend speaking with a doctor and undergoing a physical exam for a proper diagnosis.